-I want to do a master in biomedical engineering (BME) at TUVienna, how should I proceed?
+I want to do a master in biomedical engineering (BME) at TU Wien, how should I proceed?

-1. First of all you need a bachelor degree.
+1. First of all you need a bachelor’s degree.
 It is NOT possible to hand this degree in later!

 2. You need to have at least 30 ECTS of natural science/engineering lectures (mathematics, physics, chemistry, electrical and/or mechanical engineering) in a balanced manner.

-3. If you come from an external University (not TU-Vienna) you have to decide one major topic (A, B, C, D, see below) – details are in the plan of study (Studienplan) available at the TU Vienna homepage.
+3. If you come from an external University (not TU Wien) you have to decide one major topic (A, B, C, D, see below) – details are in the curriculum (Studienplan) available at the TU Wien homepage.

-4. If you fulfill pt.
-1)-2) and know which major topic you like to select (pt.
-3)) please go to the page of the admission office “Studienabteilung” – all informations are there.
+4. If you fulfil pt.
+1.-2. and know which major topic you like to select (pt.
+3.) please go to the page of the admission office “Studienabteilung” – all informations are there.
 If you have any question with respect to the application process, please clarify this directly with the admission office.